:: Performance Tuning Challenges ::

 The fourth problem is that Cloud- and virtualized environment-specific tweaks are missing from the wiki, again, because the wiki page really hasn’t been given a wholesale update in a long time.

 So what I’m going to do here is simplify everything down for you to just a few of the most important and impactful performance tweaks.
-This is 80:20 rule stuff; the tweaks I’m suggesting are perhaps 20% of what you could do, but that will get you 80% of the added performance available.
+This is 80:20 rule stuff; the tweaks I’m suggesting are perhaps 20% of what you could do, but which will get you 80% of the added performance available.

 By way of background, I’ve been architecting, deploying and hosting Zimbra systems for more than a dozen years, starting back in the Zimbra 4.0 days.
 The largest Zimbra multi-server I ever architected, deployed and hosted domiciled more than 20K email domains.
 The largest single Zimbra server I ever was called to help with contained more than 6,000 active mailboxes.
 I know of many Zimbra mailbox servers with more than 10,000 active mailboxes each.